ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **A. Trigger OTP to an individual so that the individual can be authenticated based on OTP**

-The system receives OTP service request with the parameters: id, session id, reqTime, txnId, MUA code, ver, MUA_Licensekey, idType, signature.
+The system receives OTP service request with the parameters: individualId, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, signature and OTP channel.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition).

 1. Validates if the Timestamp of OTP generation request is older than 20 min.
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 2. The system generates the OTP for the request.
 (Use < product_id >_< encoded token_id >_< txn_id > < MUA Code >logic to generate a unique key for this OTP generation request; The system calls the Core kernel OTP generator component by passing the unique key; The system receives the OTP from the Core kernel component)
 3. Retrieves the mode of communication (i.e) e-mail or phone no configured for sending the OTP
 4. The system validates if the configured mode of communication is also registered
 5. The system triggers OTP to the configured and registered mode of the individual
-6. Triggers a response to the requesting source with status (Y/N) for successful trigger of OTP, txnId (same as request), resTime, err - error code and error message
+6. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err, masked mobile and masked e-mail
-7. The system also sends additional information on idType of input, reqTime of input, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code, masked mobile and masked e-mail
 8. The system proceeds to execute Validate OTP as per the defined standards
 9. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).